tom-urkin/Linear-Feedback-Shift-Register/README.md

 > SystemVerilog LFSR module

 Implementention in SystemVerilog of __Fibonacci and Galois LFSR__.

-Principle of operation can be found in [Wikipedia](https://en.wikipedia.org/wiki/Linear-feedback_shift_register) and [EE Times](https://www.eetimes.com/tutorial-linear-feedback-shift-registers-lfsrs-part-1/)
+Principle of operation and tap locations for maximum length realizations can be found in [Wikipedia](https://en.wikipedia.org/wiki/Linear-feedback_shift_register) and [EE Times](https://www.eetimes.com/tutorial-linear-feedback-shift-registers-lfsrs-part-1/).

 ## Get Started